ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/README.md

 ```

 As it would turn out, these were not good recomendations.
 The learning rate is too small, the batches too large and the number of epochs too small.
-I went on the test other values to settle on the following:
+I went on to test other values to settle on the following: